 When the ACLU was founded in 1920, it listed among its ten objectives every right encoded in the First Amendment except for the free exercise of religion.
 So it was only fitting to learn that executive director Anthony Romero told a reporter that he rejected every request to open up churches.
-Governors across the nation opened liquor stores before churches, and the civil libertarians had no problem with that.

-Interestingly, when the New York affiliate learned that Cuomo allowed for gatherings of up to 10 people for religious services and Memorial Day celebrations, it sued on behalf of a protester, citing preference for people of faith and veterans.
+Yet when the New York affiliate learned that Cuomo allowed for gatherings of up to 10 people for religious services and Memorial Day celebrations, it sued on behalf of a protester, citing preference for people of faith and veterans.
 Religious liberty was conveniently used as leverage, not as a right worth defending.